Therapy for High Achieving Black Women

 02

-Together, we’ll begin to untangle the internalized narratives that say you have to be strong, silent, or selfless to be worthy.
-This is where you’ll practice honoring your needs, setting sacred boundaries, and telling yourself the truth, without shame.
+Together we untangle the internalized narratives that say you have to be strong, available, and self-sufficient to be worthy.
+This is where you practice something that may feel unfamiliar: honoring what you actually need without apology.

 03